shoppingforairports/Microbiome_Tutorial/tutorial.md

 thomasBtree <- read_tree("ThomasAM_2018b.tree")
 ```

-you can see from the code that we have loaded a tree file (_ThomasAM_2018b.tree_) with the phyloseq object.
+you can see from the code that we also load a tree file (_ThomasAM_2018b.tree_) with the phyloseq object.
 This is a phylogenetic tree which shows the relationship between all of the taxa in our data.

-First step will be to merge this phylogenetic tree with the loaded phyloseq object.
+The first step will be to merge this phylogenetic tree with the loaded phyloseq object.
 This will be needed later when we work with distance measures (in particular Weighted UniFrac):

 ```r